jo/sync-tank/migrations.md

 These requirements will eventually lead us to think about distributed migrations.
 Of course, this is all way ahead.
 For now we just want you to know that a tiny todo app can cause a whole lot of trouble further down the road.
 But as we said this section is about starting simple, so let's start with a simple setup for a simple todo app and take on new migration challenges as we go along.

 In the simplest of todo app scenarios, we want to enable a number of users to manage a few, or maybe a few thousand todo items from the comfort of their web browser.
 The basic building blocks to set up such a service are: a client-side application to provide a nice interface, a server to deliver that application, a central database that stores all those todos, and bit of infrastructure to glue the pieces together.
 We have decided to use CouchDB as our database and as we mentioned above we chose to set up the system such that every user gets their very own database.
 This is a common practice in the CouchDB world.
-It entails that there is no way for one user to get direct access to anybody else's data because they are stored in different databases.Everybody manages their own todos in their own database.
+It entails that there is no way for one user to get direct access to anybody else's data because they are stored in different databases.
+Everybody manages their own todos in their own database.
 And yes: once our product goes viral and there are two million users there will be two million databases.
 Well, Ops problem.
 In fact, Ops will be happy to find out that CouchDB comes with clustering abilities so scaling up is not a terrifying prospect (unlike when you run out of space with your relational database).

 For now, this piecemeal approach of worrying about one user and one database at a time simplifies our problem.
 To complete the first step and bring version one of our todo app to the market, all there is to do as far as the schema is concerned is to decide how a single todo item is supposed to look.
 And since we wanted to start simple, and since the *sine qua non* of a todo item is basically just a title and a flag, here's an example of the first, launch-ready version of a valid todo item document to be stored in a user's CouchDB that also adheres to the schema we specified in the last part: